wxj881027/TaterClient-ddnet-Qimeng/README.md

 If ddnet devs are reading this and want to steal my changes please feel free.

-Thanks to tela for the logo png <3
+Thanks to tela for the logo design, and solly for svg <3

 ### Links